How Can I Desire God Alone?

 People, who pray wanting to experience God’s love, want pleasure for themselves.
 They don’t want to love God, they want Him to love them.
 People, who do good works and want blessings from God, want good for themselves (unless we want the blessing so to not offend God–to love Him).
 But wanting for nothing but God, means we want nothing for ourselves…our mind is focused on loving and serve God.
 Desiring anything self-seeking isn’t the thoughts of someone who truly desires God alone.

 Us wretched sinners don’t deserve anything but a life of penance.
 But if God, for reasons unknown to us, chooses to bless us with anything, we don’t desire those blessings.
 We want nothing and simply try to love Him in return for such undeserved gifts.

 This is what is in the heart of someone who truly loves God above themselves–the heart we need to be saved.

 Unite Our Will with God’s

 And how do we love God–by surrendering our will for His (not sinning).
 Since our will is corrupted with the desire/inclination for sin (concupiscence), we surely can’t love God if we are offending Him with our self-love (our will).
 Therefore, hating our will is how we obtain Eternal Life and perfection.
-Anything else is loving our will over God’s and rejects God’s saving forgiving mercy from idolizing ourselves.
+Anything else is loving our will (sin) over God’s and rejects God’s saving forgiving mercy from idolizing ourselves.

-To obtain Eternal Life and not reject God’s saving mercy for sin, we need to honestly desire God’s will over ours (hate our will) and to obtain perfection, our will has to be fully united to Gods.
+To obtain Eternal Life and not reject God’s saving mercy for sin, we need to honestly desire God’s will over ours (hate our will) and to obtain perfection, our will has to be perfectly united to Gods.

 Sadly, We Want to be Happy